Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Experimental Evaluation

 \subsection{Comparisons to Alternate Approaches}

 We compare the DP-ANI model to several techniques.
-The simplest method removes the whole trajectory from the aggregated output if the ODs exhibit single count, unique locations.
-We refer to these this models as \textit{Trip remove}.
-The second method clips the OD links that hide the actual starting and ending points.
-This method cannot provide privacy in less populated areas where actual OD locations could be inferred.
-We refer to this model as \textit{OD remove}.
-Finally, the third privacy method, similar to the k-anonymity approach in \cite{monreale2010movement}, removes successive links, either from the origin or to the destination, that have a single-link-count ($\beta$=1) from the aggregated network.
+A straightforward privacy method, similar to the k-anonymity approach in \cite{monreale2010movement}, removes successive links, either from the origin or to the destination, with less than $k$ link counts from the aggregated network.
+We have chosen $k=2$ for our experiments.
 We refer to this model as \textit{OD successive remove}.

+The privacy definition of DP-ANI is based on distance, the shortest distance between noisy and the original location.
+Therefore, we also included an ablation study to have a fair understanding for our DP-ANI model: \begin{itemize} \item \textbf{$DP-ANI_{Fix}$:} This version performs the same privacy mechanism for origin-destination without a private range selection.
+Here we assumed that the data curator sets a fixed threshold of a number of links for adaptive range selection, which is 25 road links for our network $D(V,E)$.

+\item \textbf{$DP-ANI_{Max}$:} Standard DP methods, mainly for tabular datasets, applies noise injection based on the sensitivity with respect to the worst case scenario.
+However, geospatial datasets are different, and their sensitivity definition differs from others.
+The other baseline model applies the worst-case maximum range to all trajectory ODs.
+Instead of setting the number of links and looking for a range value, we found the maximum range value with more than 25 road links in whole trajectory ODs. \end{itemize}

-The DP-ANI provides stronger privacy by trading off some utility of the dataset (i.e., in terms of answering a subset of finer-granularity queries).
-We show the performance of the original aggregated model without any privatization method in our experiments as \textit{Raw data}.
+The DP-ANI provides stronger privacy by trading off some utility of the dataset (i.e., answering a subset of finer-granularity queries).
+We show the performance of the proposed mechanism with respect to the original aggregated model without any privatization method in our experiments as \textit{Original data}.